dlaynes/ogsim-nodejs/README.md

 ##Ogame Battle Simulator

-Hi, this is an Nodejs battle simulator, based on the rules of Ogame.
+Hi, this is an Nodejs spaceship battle simulator, based on the rules of Ogame.

 This is a proof of concept, since there are faster Ogame SAC simulators in the web.
 However, node.js provides a very good speed.